tribufu/daynightsystem/README.md

 | DayCycleSpeed         | Sets the speed that time passes                          | 1        |
 | StartTime             | Defines the date that the system will start counting     | 0        |

-*If you set 1 to DayCycleSpeed 1 in game day will be 1 hour in world hour*
+*If you set 1 to DayCycleSpeed, 1 in game day will be 1 hour in real world*

 New options come in future releases.